wanyoike-max/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Script 5 shows us how to get all single digit numbers of base 10

 * Script 6 prints all single digit numbers of base 10 with putchar command

+* Script 7 hows us how to print the alphabet in reverse lowercase